1952 Major League Baseball All-Star Game: Legacy

 The 1952 game had been the first to All-Star Game to be called before the regulation nine innings.
 Twenty years later, the Phillies presented its Old-Timers Game as a "completion of the 1952 All-Star Game".
-The Phillies' Simmons had started for the National League, and the Philadelphia Athletcs' Shantz had relived for the American League.
+The Phillies' Simmons had started for the National League, and the Philadelphia Athletics' Shantz had relived for the American League.
 On August 19, 1972, prior to the Phillies' regular game with the Houston Astros.

 The Old-Timers began in the "sixth inning" with the Veterans Stadium scoreboard showing the National League ahead 3-2 after five innings.
 Sauer, Bobby Thomson, Country Slaughter, Pee Wee Reese, Gran Hamner, and Robin Roberts all played for the National League Old-Timers.
 Shantz pitched the first inning of the Old-Timers Game which appeared as the sixth inning on the scoreboard.
 Shantz yielded five runs, while the American League Old-Timers scored only a run to "complete" the game with a score of 8-3.